sgt0/vapoursynth-hysteresis/README.md

 >
 > If we treat the planes of the clips as representing 8-neighbourhood undirected
 > 2D grid graphs, for each of the connected components in `clipb`, the whole
-> component is copied to the output plane if and only if one of its pixels is also
+> component is copied to the output plane if and only if one of its pixels is
-> marked in the corresponding plane from `clipa`.
-The argument `planes` controls
+> also marked in the corresponding plane from `clipa`.
+The argument `planes`
-> which planes to process, with the default being all.
-Any unprocessed planes will
+> controls which planes to process, with the default being all.
+Any unprocessed
-> be copied from the corresponding plane in `clipa`.
+> planes will be copied from the corresponding plane in `clipa`.

+## Install

+Windows: Download a release from the [Releases][] page and unzip `hysteresis.dll` into a [plugins directory][plugin-autoloading].
+There are separate artifacts for Raptor Lake (`*-raptorlake.zip`) and AMD Zen 4 (`*-znver4.zip`) CPUs which may or may not have better performance than the plain x86_64 build.

 ## API